 - Harris Corporation in its sale of its government IT services business and in the activist campaign by JANA Partners; the Harris Corporation board of directors in Harris’s merger of equals with L3 Technologies to form L3Harris Technologies; and L3Harris Technologies’s sale of its airport security and automation business to Leidos Holdings, Inc.

 - Imagine Entertainment in connection with an investment in the company by The Raine Group

 - Jeffrey Katzenberg in the sale of DreamWorks Animation to Comcast

-- KPS Capital Partners in the take private acquisition of Tower International by its portfolio company Autokiniton Global Group; its acquisition of DexKo Global; and its investment in Electrical Components International
+- KPS Capital Partners in the take private acquisition of Tower International by its portfolio company Autokiniton Global Group; its investment in Electrical Components International; its acquisition of DexKo Global and subsequent add-on transactions for the company

 - The ad hoc group of secured noteholders of LSC Communications in the sale of substantially all of LSC’s assets to an affiliate of Atlas Holdings in connection with the chapter 11 cases of LSC and its minority investment in the purchaser